-Formatting changes and assumptions by spreadsheet in the Mastercontaine.xlsx workbook:
+Formatting changes and assumptions by spreadsheet in the Mastercontaine_Public_Archive.xlsx workbook:

 All Years/sheets:

 If a water sample was taken but no mosquito data are presented- assumed zeros for mosquito variables, otherwise, NA.

 Changed headings to match across sheets and added columns with NAs where needed.